jjones4/cBudget/README.md

 ## Using cBudget

 cBudget is used by typing options into the command line.
-Budget records are saved in a text file called "budget.txt" and displayed on the command line when the appropriate options are typted at the prompt.
+Budget records are saved in a text file called "budget.txt" and displayed on the command line when the appropriate options are typed at the prompt.

 You can do the following using the command line options:
 - Create new records